 Item description (this item may need repair and/or may be incomplete):

 Year: Miles/Hours:

 Make: Engine:

 Model: Transmission:

 Serial No.: Item No.:

 Known attributes/deficiencies:

+tarion, attributor, actroichoico.

-(The absence of reported de ficiencies does not mean that deficiencies do not exist)
+(The absence of reported defi iciencies does not mean that deficiencies do not exist)

-information should be obtained ding this item has been disclosed above.
-Any additional ed through your personal inspection of the above item spection available at the following place and times: Palmdale Water District

-2029 E. Ave.
-'Q'

-Palmdale, CA 93550
+prior to bidding on the item.
+Insp d through your personal inspection of the above item pection available at the following place and times: Palmdale Water District 2029 E. Ave.
+'Q' Palmdale, CA 93550

-(

-Bids may be submitted at Palm Bids must be received no later ndale Water District office during normal office hours. than:
+Bids may be submitted at Palme Bids must be received no later t dale Water District office during normal office hours. than:

-Bids shall be opened in public at the following place and time:
+Bids shall be opened in public a at the following place and time:

 Palmdale Water District

 2029 E. Ave.
 'Q'

 Palmdale, CA 93550